Khatron Ke Khiladi 9: Guest appearances

 Former Host Akshay Kumar appeared to perform a stunt and to promote Kesari.
 The Former host gave Kesari challenge to the contestants.

-Shankar Mahadevan, Neeti Mohan, Diljit Dosanjh & Usha Timothy (Contestant) and other contestants of Rising Star India (season 3) appeared to promote the new season of Rising Star.
+Shankar Mahadevan, Neeti Mohan, Diljit Dosanjh and Usha Timothy (Contestant) and other contestants of Rising Star India (season 3) appeared to promote the new season of Rising Star.
 Abhishek Saraph (Contestant) appeared for a live audition for Rising Star 3.